in Times of Change

 So how did I find my way into this unique, exciting niche of leadership development?

 Like most of us, it took me quite a while to arrive at my calling.
-After I graduated from college, I began working for General Motors Auto Corporation (GMAC) and was selected for management training.
+After I graduated from college, I began working for General Motors Acceptance Corporation (GMAC) and was selected for management training.
 I was given a promotion to a salaried employee in training (SEIT) where I was rotated through each department in the organization to learn the fundamentals.
 I was flown back and forth to Detroit to complete leadership development training, of which one segment was jokingly referred to as ‘charm school.’

 The training included typical 360 degree reviews, Myers Briggs, embracing change etc. At the end of the training I was placed as the manager of a collections group.